mszell/introdatasci/README.md

 [docs/](/docs): Files related to this github repo.

 [exam/](/exam): Materials for creating a written pen&paper exam using the [exam LaTeX package](https://ctan.org/pkg/exam).
+An example mock exam is provided.

+[files/](/files): General course files to be shared with students during the course.

 [mandatory/](/mandatory): Materials for mandatory activities: coding test and home assignments.
 Not shared publicly.

-[files/](/files): General course files to be shared with students during the course.

 `unit[XX]_[name]/`, where `[XX]` is `01`,..,`25`:  The 25 shared units.
 All files are shared with students, including contents of `files` and `reading` subfolders in advance, except for `.key` files which are used by the instructor to create the `.pdf` slides.
 A few units do not have an exercise.
 An additional unit 26 is a personalized lecture drawing from the instructor's own research and is not provided here.
 Additional units 27 and 28 have no materials as they are reserved for taking and discussing a mock exam, respectively.